yegor256/blog/_drafts/_arc.md

 what's wrong with it.
 For example, we can ask someone from the team to review the analysis and tell us what's wrong.
-Or we can [hire]({% pst 2014/dec/2014-12-18-independent-technical-reviews %}) someone from the market, who is very expensive, but very professional in the area of database management.
+Or we can [hire]({% pst 2014/dec/2014-12-18-independent-technical-reviews %}) someone from the market, who is very expensive, but a professional in the area of database management.

 Once defects are reported, they will have to be resolved somehow by the architect.
 Either the analysis will have